Józef Karol Puchalski: Biography

 He was born in the Hermanówka estate near Białystok.
 He was the co-founder of the Credit Society of the City of Białystok In 1904 he became a member of the Białystok City Council when the city was still part of the Russian Empire.
 Following the regaining of independence by Poland and the adjoining of Białystok to the newly formed Second Polish Republic, he became the first chairman of the temporary city committee Following the local elections held on September that year in which he ran on Polish Electoral Committee (Polski Komitet Wyborczy) list he became the first chairman of the Temporary Municipal Committee (de-facto mayor), holding this position for seven months.
 His tenure was characterized by enormous problems and he was often blamed as an indecisive politician acting on behalf of powerful influence groups.
+The lack of competence and commitment, the fruitless discussions and disputes, and the inability to obtain financing were emphasized.
+The work of Puchalski and his colleagues to date was harshly summarized.
+Puchalski's inability to maintain discipline in the proceedings was also criticized.
+Meetings usually started with a significant delay and were protracted.
+When any constructive motions were brought forward during the proceedings, Puchalski himself suppressed them.

-Following the local government election held in September that year, he was succeeded by Bolesław Szymański, yet he kept his position as a city councillor and concurrently served as vice-president until his death in 1924.
+Following the local government election held in September that year, he was succeeded by Bolesław Szymański.